tatianegercina/FinTech/01-Lesson-Plans/06-PyViz/2/LessonPlan.md

 * Were the geographic scatter plots helpful in understanding the distribution of places of interest throughout New York City?
 How did the visual help cement the image?

   * **Answer:** Yes, the plots were helpful.
-By color-coding by **PlaceType**, it was easy to see the clusters of each type of place.
+By colour-coding by **PlaceType**, it was easy to see the clusters of each type of place.
 This helped outline the trek through the boroughs.
 It was also helpful in noticing trends in the positioning of certain locations (e.g., Ellis and Liberty islands are in the same place, and the forts all seem to be north of Manhattan).

 If time remains, ask students to summarize three things they've learned today.